Blond Bombshell Abby Dowse Drives Fans Wild In String Bikini & High Heels

 “Damn girl on fire,” one admirer commented.

 One fan told Abby that the snap was one of her “best pics ever,” adding that it was “insane.”

 Another admirer told her that the outfit was a “look to kill guys.”

-Another admirer told Abby that her outfit was incredible, and one fan told the model that she looked like goddess in the outfit.
+A third said that Abby’s outfit was incredible, and one fan told the model that she looked like goddess.

 The blond beauty has a knack for putting together outfits that get similar responses.
 While she is known to wear very little clothing, she manages to pull off some alluring looks that get her fans fired up.

 It is no secret that Abby seems to be at home in bikinis.
 She seems to have dozens of bathing suits in a variety of styles and colors.
-However, every so often, Abby will stun her followers a glamorous look.
+However, every so often, Abby will stun her followers with a glamorous look.

 Fans wanting to see more of Abby can follow her Instagram account.